 Hiking Highlight (Segment)

 The GR 223, commonly called "Sentier des Douaniers" or "Sentier du Littoral", is a coastal path that connects Carentan with the Mont-Saint-Michel.
 Starting at the gateway to Brittany, the "Grande Randonnee 223" meanders over a length of 430 km.
-Previously, it was considered as a coastal surveillance route to prevent smuggling with the Channel Islands.
+It used to be a coastal surveillance route to prevent smuggling with the Channel Islands.
 Today it attracts hikers, tourists and surfers alike.
 Bay after bay, the trail leads through one of the most beautiful Breton landscapes.
-You are constantly accompanied by fjord-like bays, meter-high cliffs, hidden karst caves and majestically towering lighthouses.
+You are constantly accompanied by fjord-like bays, meter high billowing cliffs, hidden karst caves and majestically enthroned lighthouses.
 The stiff sea breeze is reflected in the sometimes whipping waves, which is a surfer's paradise.

 This place is special.
 We were swimming in the morning at high tide and in the afternoon we used the section at high tide as a trail.
 Our destination was the island Île de Tatihou.
 The path leads through muddy passages, rocky sandbanks, flat rock formations and even oyster farming benches.
 The island is a really cool destination on which we visited the Maritime Museum and then explored the various gardens of the reserve.
 If the tide is not strong enough, you can also travel with the amphibious vehicle.
 Get in at Saint Vaast La Hougue and enjoy the approximately 5 minute crossing.
 Another small detail: Every year in August, the two-week music festival "Les Traversées Tatihou" is organized for more than 20 years.
 Absolutely worth seeing!

-Cost of the crossing: round trip about 5 Euro
+Cost of the crossing: round trip about 5 euros

-Crossings of the amphibious boat: times must be requested on site
+Crossings of the amphibious boat: the times must be requested locally

 Maritime Museum: April to September